Shubham0850/Shubham0850/README.md

 - Ethereum Protocol Fellow ( Oct 2022 - Jan 2023 )
 - Won fileCoin grant for the project [M-Tribe](https://github.com/Shubham0850/m-tribe)
 - Won the *Best User Experice Prize* by Web3Auth | 📍 Solana Hacker House New Delhi ( 2022 )
+-  **Ethereum Protocol Fellow** ( Oct 2022 - Jan 2023 ) | The Ethereum Protocol Fellowship (formerly Core Developer Apprentice Program) is a program designed to onboard developers to the process through which the protocol development happens.
+It is an opportunity to dive deep into the protocol and learn while also working closely with others on the same learning trajectory as well as the core development community.

 ## 💬 Contact Me